Bank Balance Sheets

 Money and Banking Statistics

-- Annual household deposits flows remained positive at €9.6 billion in the year to end-March 2026.
+• Annual household deposits flows remained positive at €9.6 billion in the year to end-May 2026.

 Section 1: Loans to Households by Lending Purpose (excluding securitised loans)

-The annual change in loans for house purchase, including both on-balance sheet and securitised loans, was 5.7 per cent in the year to end-March 2026 (see Table A.6).
+The annual change in loans for house purchase, including both on-balance sheet and securitised loans, was 5.7 per cent in the year to end-May 2026 (see Table A.6).

 Section 2: Deposits from Irish Resident Households by Maturity